kingram6865/usda/README.md

 # USDA

-This project is the prototype for a full stack app which uses information from the USDA Nutrient database to retrieve and display nutritional data about foods in JSON format.
+This project is the prototype for a full stack app which uses information from the USDA Nutrient database to retrieve and display nutritional data for most foods.

 ## Setup

 Create a `.env` file with Postgres database parameters and HOST parameter for server:
 ```
-HOST=<FDQN or IP>
+HOST=<FQDN or IP>
 DBUSER=<postgres user>
 DBPW=<postgres user password>
 DBHOST=<postgres server>